PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 ### Admin: Checkins

-1. **Description:** We need a way for users to track who attended what event and when.
+1. **Description:** We need a way for Admin users to track who attended what event and when.
+Administrators cannot depend on people using their phones to do this, so it will need to be done by volunteers using Talawa-Admin.
 This is important for many reasons:
    1. Security: Some organizations have events that provide child care.
    1. Management: The ability to track attendance trends and investigate ways to improve it.
 1. **Expected Outcomes:** This is a sub-set of the features we feel could be added: